-On September 10, 2019, with the assistance of its sales agent Air Canada Cargo, the Company announced it had entered into a commercial agreement dated September 9, 2019 (the "Vision Agreement") with Vision Profile Extrusions Limited ("Vision"), a manufacturing company, to deploy a drone delivery platform for the use of Vision between its properties in Vaughan, Ontario.
-The customer has delayed the implementation of this project and the Company has decided to terminate the agreement in order to allocate its resources to other commercial projects.
+On September 10, 2019, with the assistance of its sales agent Air Canada, the Company announced it had entered into a commercial agreement dated September 9, 2019 (the "Vision Agreement") with Vision Profile Extrusions Limited ("Vision"), a manufacturing company, to deploy a drone delivery platform for the use of Vision between its properties in Vaughan, Ontario.
+The Company terminated the agreement with Vision Profile during the three months ended September 30, 2021 due to continued delays by the customer and to allocate its resources to other commercial projects.